 For the full list of recipients, please visit UBC Applied Science

-Twelve different projects across UBC, including five at the department of Civil Engineering, are part of a $450,000 funding boost from the Province to help advance approaches in disaster and climate risk assessment and management in B.C.
+Twelve different projects across UBC, including four at the department of Civil Engineering, are part of a $450,000 funding boost from the Province to help advance approaches in disaster and climate risk assessment and management in B.C.

 As part of the funding, the UBC Disaster Resilience Research Network will also form an academic advisory panel to provide the Province with expert input, as the B.C.
 Ministry of Emergency Management and Climate Readiness embarks on provincial disaster and climate risk and resilience assessments.